shaik1002/biggitlabbomb/doc/development/avoiding_required_stops.md

 16.3.
 If nothing is introduced requiring an upgrade stop, GitLab 16.3 will be treated as a regular upgrade.
 >>>

-## Retroactively adding required stops

-In cases where we are considering retroactively declaring an unplanned required stop, contact the [Distribution team product manager](https://handbook.gitlab.com/handbook/product/categories/#distributionbuild-group) to advise on next steps.
-If there is uncertainty about whether we should declare a required stop, the Distribution product manager may escalate to GitLab product leadership (VP or Chief Product Officer) to make a final determination.
-This may happen, for example, if a change might require a stop for a small subset of very large self-managed installations and there are well-defined workarounds if customers run into issues.

 ## Causes of required stops